Translating Clinical Delineation of Diabetic Foot Ulcers into Machine Interpretable Segmentation: The DFUC2022 Dataset

-We have received approval from the UK National Health Service Research Ethics Committee (reference number is 15/NW/0539) to use diabetic foot ulcer (DFU) images for the purpose of this research.
-This paper introduces the largest DFU segmentation dataset, which consists of a training set of 2000 images and a testing set of 2000 images.
 The ulcer regions on these images were delineated by experienced podiatrists and consultants.
+The podiatrists used the VGG annotator software, to produce a polygon outline of the DFU region in JSON format.
+The JSON files were then converted into binary mask images and stored in PNG format.
 We then preprocess the raw masks with an active contour algorithm \cite{kroon2022snake}.

 Figure \ref{fig:MaskImageSnake} illustrates an example of a DFU image showing a preprocessed region with active contour together with the expert delineation.
 Note that the boundary of the region is smoother after the preprocessing stage.
 To ensure that this smoothing process does not alter the clinical delineation, we report the agreement between expert delineation and refined contours, which produced a high agreement rate with a Dice Score of 0.9650 $\pm$ 0.0226 and Mean Intersection Over Union (mIoU) of 0.9332 $\pm$ 0.0408.
 These metrics demonstrate that preprocessing did not significantly alter clinical delineation, where the number of DFUs are equivalent before and after preprocessing.

 The DFUC2022 training set consists of 2304 ulcers, where the smallest ulcer size is 0.04\% of the total image size, and the largest ulcer size is 35.04\% of the total image size.
 Figure \ref{figure: trainset} provides an overview of the ratio of the delineated ulcer region to the total image size, where 89\% (2054 out of 2304) of the ulcers are less than 5\% of the total image size.
 The smaller images in particular represent a significant challenge for segmentation algorithms as it is widely known that deep learning algorithms have a tendency to miss small regions \cite{Goyal2017}.
-Another advantage of our dataset is that of the 2,000 training images, there are 2,304 ulcers with an average of 1.152 ulcers per image.
+Another advantage of our dataset is that of the 2000 training images, there are 2304 ulcers with an average of 1.152 ulcers per image.

-To increase the level of challenge, we include a small number of duplicates, which were annotated by different experts.
-The duplicate examples demonstrate wound delineation where clinicians did not agree.
-Challenge participants will be able use the training set with or without further data curation, but re-annotation is not permitted by the challenge rules.
-In the test cases we provide a small sample of healthy / remission cases to test the reliability of trained networks against false positive results.
-Furthermore, some masks may contain artifacts (such as blur) from the resizing process.